top of page

 photograph of a field with hay bales with text overlay 'types of mineral rights ownership'

 Imagine if your land held untapped wealth just beneath its surface.
 For many landowners, the minerals lying underground can be as valuable as the land itself.
 Understanding various types of mineral rights ownership unlocks potential financial opportunities.
-This blog post aims to guide landowners on the journey of discovering and managing mineral rights, highlighting key types like severed, leased, and fractional ownership.
-By the end, you'll grasp the complex yet rewarding world of mineral rights and their significance for you.
+This resource aims to guide mineral rights owners on the journey of discovering and managing mineral rights, highlighting key types like severed, leased, and fractional ownership.

 What Are Mineral Rights?